ZahraMertens/Quiz-Code/README.md

 The deployed Webpage is a code related quiz created with HTML, CSS and JavaScript

-* URL of the Quiz: https://zahramertens.github.io/Quiz-Code/
+* Deployed URL of the Quiz: https://zahramertens.github.io/Quiz-Code/
 * URL of the GitHub Repo: https://github.com/ZahraMertens/Quiz-Code.git